The

 You

-can see the entry door in the photo on the right which is the right side
+can also see the entry door in the photo on the right which is the right

-of my shop's south wall.
-The top cabinet on the wall stores all my
+side of my shop's south wall.
+The top cabinet on the wall stores

-woodworking magazines (I subscribe to seven different ones) and below it
+all my woodworking magazines (I subscribe to seven different ones) and

-I can get the work bench built that I want, I do all my layout and assembly
+bench that occupies the space where I used to do all my layout and

-work on an old door resting on saw horses.
-This will be the area
+assembly work (on an old door resting on saw horses).
+You can see

-You can see that I have two of the smaller dovetailed drawers (2 of 5 that
+that I have two of the smaller dovetailed drawers (2 of 5) that are going

-are going into my wife's new kitchen pantry.
-I'll upload the photos
+into my wife's new kitchen pantry.
+You can see the finished work

 I